tidwall/gjson/README.md

 result.Indexes        // indexes of all the elements that match on a path containing the '#' query character.
 ```

-There are a variety of handy functions that work on a result:
+These are a variety of handy functions that work on a result:

 ```go
 result.Exists() bool